As well as how you drive, the make and model of your motor can have a big impact on how much your car insurance could cost.

 - The cost of any replacement parts

-- Security features (eg alarms, immobilisers and whether it has a visible Vehicle Identification Number (VIN))
+- Security features (alarms, immobilisers and whether it has a visible Vehicle Identification Number (VIN))

 How does my car’s insurance group rating affect my policy?

-That is, while it’s common sense that a Ford Mondeo will probably cost less to insure than a Maserati, looking at the insurance group given to particular models can give you an idea of how risky an insurer deems a particular model to be.
-And therefore, whether they’re likely to charge more or less to insure it.
+Looking at the insurance group given to particular models can give you an idea of how risky an insurer deems a particular model to be, and whether they might charge more or less to insure it.

 How can I check my car’s insurance group rating?